Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 - Leave to ferment for one month in a warm place (above 35 C for best results)

 Otherwise, your soda bottle may explode from the pressure.
-After two weeks, you will only need to vent your bottle once a day as most of the sugar will have been converted.
+After two weeks, you only need to vent your bottle once daily as most of the sugar will have been converted.

-Once fermented you will need to strain the liquid through a sieve to remove the citrus peels.
+Once fermented, you must strain the liquid through a sieve to remove the citrus peels.
 Store your DIY enzymatic cleaner in an airtight container.

-To clean urine stains on hardwood floors, you can pour the cleaner straight into a spray bottle.
+You can pour the cleaner straight into a spray bottle to clean urine stains on hardwood floors.
 Spray the cleaner onto the urine stain and rub the area with a soft cloth.

 Commercial cleaners

 Your local pet shop will have a range of pet stain removers to choose from.
-When shopping for a pet stain remover, make sure the product is suitable for use on hard floors.
+When shopping for a pet stain remover, ensure the product is suitable for hard floors.

-For a ready-made enzymatic cleaner, try the Extreme Pet Stain and Odour Remover by Simple Solution.
+Try the Extreme Pet Stain and Odour Remover by Simple Solution for a ready-made enzymatic cleaner.
 It’s non-toxic and designed specifically for hard surfaces like hardwood flooring.

 Protecting hardwood floors from future accidents

-Whilst it’s possible to remove black urine stains from hardwood flooring, it’s easier to prevent them.
+While it’s possible to remove black urine stains from hardwood flooring, it’s easier to prevent them.
+There are different methods you can use to protect your beautiful hardwood floors.

-If your pet is prone to little accidents, invest in a box of puppy training pads.
-Simple Solution Dog and Puppy Training Pads are designed to absorb up to six cups of liquid whilst also neutralising odours.
+To prevent future black stains, invest in a box of puppy training pads.
+Simple Solution Dog and Puppy Training Pads are designed to absorb up to six cups of liquid while also neutralizing odors.

 There are reusable pads available for those worried about the environmental impact of disposables.